Lil Louis

-His best known song, "French Kiss" spent two weeks at No. 1 on the U.S. Hot Dance Music/Club Play chart in 1989.
-Originally an instrumental, the track features a several-minutes-long breakdown in which the tempo gradually slows down to a stop.
+His best-known song, "French Kiss", spent two weeks at No. 1 on the U.S. Hot Dance Music/Club Play chart in 1989.
+Originally an instrumental, the track features a several-minute breakdown in which the tempo gradually slows to a stop.
 As the song gained popularity, vocals by Shawn Christopher were added.
 Even with its erotic sound, it crossed over to some pop radio stations and climbed to No. 50 on the Billboard Hot 100.
-It was a big success throughout Europe reaching No. 2 in the UK Singles Chart, despite being banned by the BBC, and in Germany, and No. 1 in the Netherlands.
+It was a big success throughout Europe, reaching No. 2 in the UK Singles Chart, despite being banned by the BBC, and in Germany, and No. 1 in the Netherlands.
 The video was directed by Marek Budzynski.
-British Drum 'n' Bass producers Ed Rush & Optical later produced a remix.
+British drum-and-bass producers Ed Rush and Optical later produced a remix.

 In the track "Teachers" from the 1997 Homework album by Daft Punk, Lil Louis is one of the many musicians mentioned.

-Laurent Garnier's 1997 single "Flashback" contained a remix made by Lil Louis called "Lil Louis Civilized Instrumental Painting."
+Laurent Garnier's 1997 single "Flashback" contained a remix by Lil Louis called "Lil Louis Civilized Instrumental Painting."

 In 2000, fellow producer Josh Wink released "How's Your Evening So Far?"—credited to Wink Featuring Lil Louis—a track that heavily sampled "French Kiss".
 The song peaked at No. 3 on the dance chart.
 The song was also sampled in 2000 by hip hop emcee Lil' Kim on the track "Custom Made (Give It To You)," which was featured on The Notorious KIM.

+In 2009, Louis was featured in the track "One More Chance" by British electronic music duo Basement Jaxx from their fifth studio album Scars.

 In 2013, John Legend released the song "Made to Love", which features a prominent sample of the Lil' Louis song "Video Clash", on Kanye West's G.O.O.D.
 Music label.

-On January 24, 2015, Louis suffered permanent sound-induced hearing loss in his left ear during a soundcheck in Manchester, England, when a compressed air horn was let off in close proximity to him.
+On January 24, 2015, Louis suffered permanent sound-induced hearing loss in his left ear during a soundcheck in Manchester, England, when an air horn was let off near him.

+On April 17, 2026, American singer-songwriter Madonna premiered "I Feel So Free" on iHeartRadio's Pride station, and released the first promotional single from her upcoming fifteenth studio album, Confessions II (2026) two days later.
+The song, written and produced by Madonna and Stuart Price, with co-production by Arca, heavily samples "French Kiss" by Louis, and it was later described as an homage to the producer and DJ.